pali-english/pali-english.github.io/README.md

 the well-tamed would tame others,
 for the self is hard to tame, they say.

+    Attānañce tathā kayirā,
+        Attānañce: oneself if, if one
+        Tathā: thus, in that way
+        Kayirā: would act, would do

+    Yathāññamanusāsati;
+        Yathā: as, in the way that
+        Aññamanusāsati: one instructs others, one advises others

+    Sudanto vata dametha,
+        Sudanto: well-tamed, well-controlled
+        Vata: indeed
+        Dametha: would tame, would control

+    Attā hi kira duddamo.
+        Attā: self
+        Hi: indeed
+        Kira: they say, it is said
+        Duddamo: hard to tame, difficult to control

 Attā hi attano nātho,
 ko hi nātho paro siyā;
 Attanā hi sudantena,